keigan-motor/pykeigan_motor/README.rst

 https://www.keigan-motor.com/

-At present we support Linux only for BLE, because the BLE feature of this library depends on bluepy(Python interface to Bluetooth LE on Linux) by Mr. Ian Harvey.:
+At present we support Linux only for BLE, because the BLE feature of this library depends on bluepy(Python interface to Bluetooth LE on Linux) by Mr. Ian Harvey:

 https://github.com/IanHarvey/bluepy